The Best Iodine Supplements to Boost Thyroid Function & More (2019 Edition)

 The 2% liquid iodine solution is also better for patients who have extra thyroidal issues like fibrocystic breast disease, prostatic issues, etc. '

-I recommend using this solution of liquid iodine if you can tolerate lower doses of Iodine and you are continuing to titrate your dose.
+I recommend using if you can tolerate lower doses of Iodine and you are continuing to titrate your dose.

 Symptoms when taking Iodine